nathan-barry/nathan.rs/content/posts/shakespeare-n-gram.md

 +++
 {{< katex >}}{{< /katex >}}

-Creating a language model to generate Shakespeare has become the "Hello World" of NLP.
-Recently, I've been messing with diffusion language models to do this task.
-But the idea of **nonparametric** language models came to my mind.
+Learning how to generate Shakespeare has become the "Hello World" of language models.
+Recently, I've been messing with alternative language models (diffusion language models instead of autoregressive transformers) and the concept of **nonparametric language models** came to my attention.
-A nonparametric language model is one which does not have any parameters to train.
-Generally, these models grow in capabilities by seeing more data.
+A model is nonparametric if it does not have parameters which require training (thus, no neural networks).

-I recall reading a paper (elaborated on below) which scaled one, an **unbounded n-gram** language model, to trilions of tokens.
+I recall reading a paper (elaborated on below) which scaled a variant, an **unbounded n-gram** language model, to trilions of tokens.
 Their model had applications in helping guide LLMs during generation, but had poor open generation capabilities by itself.
 I'll explain how this nonparametric model works and the strategies I used to improve its language generation capabilities.

 <img alt="Infini-gram vs GPT" style="max-width: 100%" src="/images/unbounded-n-gram.gif">

-*Above is a visualization of my final implementation compared to a nanoGPT implementation, both using the Tiny Shakespeare dataset.*
+*Speed and quality test of my final implementation compared to a nanoGPT implementation, both using the Tiny Shakespeare dataset.*

 ## Classical N-Grams

-A classic example is the humble **n-gram**.
+A classic example of a nonparametric language model is the humble **n-gram**.
 An n-gram is essentially a sequence of n items from a given text.
-These items can be characters, words, or tokens; it is user defined.
+These items can either be characters, words, or tokens (defined in the model).

 Normally, datasets consist of many text documents, but for simplicity, let's say our dataset is the following string: